 Who is the Instructor?
 Melissa Fraterrigo is the author of the novel, Glory Days ( University of Nebraska Press), which was named one of "The Best Fiction of 2017" by Chicago Review of Books.
 Melissa is also the author of the short story collection, The Longest Pregnancy (Livingston Press).
 Her fiction and nonfiction have appeared in a variety of journals including Puerto del Sol, Massachusetts Review, Fifth Wednesday Journal, Sou’wester and Shenandoah.
 She has twice been nominated for Pushcart Prizes.In addition to her publications, she has taught creative writing at Bowling Green State University, Southern Utah University, Penn State-Altoona, and at the Indiana Writers’ Center.
 Melissa is the founder of Lafayette Writers’ Studio.

 She lives with her husband and two daughters in West Lafayette, and is a native Chicagoan.
 Despite horrible bouts of insecurity, through praise and plenty of rejections, Melissa has continued to write and looks forward to the opportunity to help you do the same.
 To learn more about Melissa or read some of her work, visit melissafraterrigo.com

 Who should take this class?
-Open to writers ages 10 and older.
-It is capped at 10 students so that each writer receives individual attention on his/her writing.
+Open to all writers regardless of experience.
+It is capped at 12 students so that each writer receives individual attention on his/her writing.

 When is this class offered?
-This class is offered for five sessions on Thursdays beginning November 8, 15, 29 and Dec 6 &13 from 5:30 to 7 p.m. at MatchBOX Coworking Studio in downtown Lafayette.
+This class is offered for three sessions on Thursdays beginning Feb.
+14 from 6 to 8 p.m. at MatchBOX Coworking Studio in downtown Lafayette.